crowdwave/arniesmtpbufferserver/README.md

 ### Project status:

-This is  NEW project, it is not battle tested!
+**This is  NEW project, it is not battle tested!
 Use at your own risk.
-This server is written to meet my own personal needs - as such I do not need to, want to, nor can I afford to write tests.
+There will be bugs.** This server is written to meet my own personal needs - as such I do not need to, want to, nor can I afford to write tests.

 Arnie is not intended to be a professional production quality email server ...... it's for technically experienced people who know what they are doing and are happy to read the Python code and accept the risks.